sefbkn/Lykke/dcrd-dcrdata/setup.md

 * dcrdata - Decred block explorer w/ postgresql backend

 By default, both programs use the testnet network and save block information in the current directory.
-To use mainnet, simply remove the `testnet=1` flag from both configuration files
+To use mainnet, simply remove the `testnet=1` flag from both configuration files.

 1. Edit configuration files